MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/rendering-tools/index.md

 ### Summary

 *  Don't write JavaScript that forces the browser to recalculate layout.
 Separate read and write functions, and perform reads first.

 *  Don't over-complicate your CSS.
 Use less CSS and keep your CSS selectors simple.

 *  Avoid layout as much as possible.
-Choose CSS that does not trigger layout at all.
+Choose CSS that doesn't trigger layout at all.

 *  Painting may take up more time than any other rendering activity.
 Watch out for paint bottlenecks.

 <!-- ====================================================================== -->